-The Projects have generally operated in-line with expectations during their initial years of service, though, as discussed below, above-average rainfall in 2018 and 2019 has negatively impacted generation and associated capacity factors.
+The Projects have generally operated in-line with expectations during their initial years of service, though, from time-to-time, above-average rainfall has negatively impacted generation and associated capacity factors.
 The operating characteristics of the Projects are similar to those of the Belleville Hydroelectric Project owned by OMEGA JV5 that AMP has successfully operated since 1999.
 The aggregate equivalent availability, net capacity factor, and annual net generation are set forth in the data below:

-Projects' Equivalent Availability Factor (expressed as a percentage)1
+Projects' Equivalent Availability Factor (expressed as a percentage) 1

-Plant 2017 2018 2019 2
+Plant 2018 2019 2020

-Cannelton 93.6 94.2 99.6
+Cannelton 94.2 99.6 99.2

-Smithland 96.8 79.3 97.5
+Smithland 79.3 97.7 99.5

-Willow Island 95.7 94.0 98.5
+Willow Islan d 94.0 98.6 99.1